Georges Peignot: Garamont (1912)

 Thanks to Cochin suite and to some very profitable and recent acquisitions (thus the "Didot" from the Beaudoire foundry), the profits of the company G. Peignot & Fils rose to unforeseen heights.
 Unfortunately, Georges Peignot did not benefit because he was put in minority within the company's board after a maneuver of his own mother (who thereby expressed his hostility to the unloved son and his preference for his two eldest, Jane and Robert, that her husband had had previously excluded from company's decisions).
 Added to the personal attacks within his family, Georges Peignot has had also serious concern caused by constant improvements of automatic typographic machines he intended danger since 1905.
 Rejected, depressed, Georges Peignot stepped back from the daily management of the company and confided it to his younger Lucien Peignot.

-He was dedicated to the launch of a new character.
-He had noticed that the Garamond typeface of the sixteenth century has been created at a time when we printed on thick cotton-based paper, in which the characters sank, leaving a greasy track.
+He was dedicated to the launch of a new font.
+He had noticed that the Garamond typeface of the sixteenth century was created for printing on thick, cotton-based paper, in which the characters sank, leaving a greasy track.
 The same typeface used on a wood-based paper seemed thin.
 His idea was to re-draw the character with the original bold effect found on rag paper.
-He started manufacturing a new Garamont (sic) character with the help of engraver Henri Parmentier.
-The result will be presented and marketed in 1926 only, 11 years after his death.
-It will be a great success, sustainable, prestigious.
+He started manufacturing a new Garamont (sic) typeface with the help of engraver Henri Parmentier.
+The result was presented and marketed in 1926, 11 years after his death.

 Meanwhile, in 1910, Georges Peignot commissioned the engraver Bernard Naudin for a new typeface in roman, italics and champlevé; the typeface is recorded in 1912 and 1913; but it will be placed on the market in 1924, without much success.